Almost Cohen-Macaulay and almost regular algebras via almost flat extensions: Introduction

-We shall answer Question~\ref{Q1} in Proposition~\ref{diff} and Theorem~\ref{theorem2}.
 The importance of the above question arises from an attempt to finding a well-behaved closure operation of ideals in Noetherian rings.
 For an ideal $I$ of a Noetherian local ring $(R,\fm)$, we set

 An $R$-algebra $T$ is called a \textit{seed}, if it maps to a big Cohen-Macaulay $R$-algebra.
 Seed algebras over local rings have been studied in~\cite{Die} extensively, where it was shown that $I^{\mathrm{CM}}$ defines a closure operation satisfying a series of certain axioms for complete local domains in positive characteristic.
 In fact, in order to verify that $I^{\mathrm{CM}}$ defines an ideal, we need the existence of weakly functorial big Cohen-Macaulay algebras.
 In a sense, if there are sufficiently many big Cohen-Macaulay algebras, then $I^{\mathrm{CM}}$ could be a candidate of closure operation which makes sense in all characteristics (see \cite{Die} for more details).